Radiocarbon dating of the Shroud of Turin: 1978: the creation of the Shroud of Turin Research Project

 To obtain independent and replicable results, and to avoid conflict between the laboratories, it was decided to let all interested laboratories perform the tests at the same time.

-Disagreements between S.Tu.R.P. and candidate laboratories
+Disagreements between STURP and candidate laboratories

-In 1982, the S.Tu.R.P. group published the list of tests to be performed on the shroud; these aimed to identify how the image was impressed onto the cloth, to verify the relic's purported origin, and to identify better-suited conservation methods.
-However, a disagreement between the S.Tu.R.P. group and the candidate laboratories turned into a public relations rift: the S.Tu.R.P. group expected to perform the radiometric examination under its own aegis and after the other examinations had been completed, while the laboratories considered radio-carbon dating to be the prime test, which should be completed at the detriment of other tests, if necessary.
+In 1982, the STURP group published the list of tests to be performed on the shroud; these aimed to identify how the image was impressed onto the cloth, to verify the relic's purported origin, and to identify better-suited conservation methods.
+However, a disagreement between the STURP group and the candidate laboratories turned into a public relations rift: the STURP group expected to perform the radiometric examination under its own aegis and after the other examinations had been completed, while the laboratories considered radio-carbon dating to be the prime test, which should be completed at the detriment of other tests, if necessary.

 The 1986 Turin protocol

 A meeting with ecclesiastic authorities took place on September 29, 1986, to determine the way forward.
 In the end, a compromise solution was reached with the so-called "Turin protocol", which stated that: